Replacing Solace Appliance Event Brokers

 Do you want to continue (y/n)? y

-6. If the appliance has an HBA installed, register the HBA with the external array (refer to Configuring an External Disk Array for Guaranteed Messaging), then use the reload command to restart it.
+6. If the appliance event broker has an HBA installed, register the HBA with the external array (refer to Configuring an External Disk Array for Guaranteed Messaging), then use the reload command to restart it.

-3. Prepare the new appliance.
+3. Prepare the new appliance event broker.

 Example: